stephenhky/npdict/README.md

-# `npdict`: Python Package for Dictionary Wrappers for Numpy Array
+# `npdict`: Python Package for Dictionary Wrappers for Numpy Arrays